MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * How to use expanded to make widgets adapt to screen dimensions.
 * about string interpolation and how to use it.
 * about basic dart programming concepts such as data types and functions.
-* Code and use gesture controls.
+* How to code and use gesture controls.

 ### Notes
 * App Icon was downloaded from pngwing.com